strongloop/strongloop.com2/_posts/commonly-asked-questions.md

 **Q: Can I use LoopBack to talk to other third-party services?**

 A: Yes, you can connect to external services, such as REST and SOAP services, in your LoopBack application.
-See [this tutorial](https://loopback.io/doc/en/lb4/soap-calculator-tutorial.html) for more details.
+See [the documentation page](https://loopback.io/doc/en/lb4/Calling-other-APIs-and-web-services.html) and [the SOAP calculator tutorial](https://loopback.io/doc/en/lb4/soap-calculator-tutorial.html) for more details.

 **Q: I heard that LoopBack has GraphQL support.
 Can you tell me more about it?**